 However, it is for the policyholder to retain both or either of the conditions.
-If the policyholder decides to retain (2) only then if the assignee predeceases the policyholder, the policyholder cannot deal with the policy unless he obtains legal representation either to the estate of the diseased assignee or limited to the policy monies under the policy.
+If the policyholder decides to retain both only then if the assignee predeceases the policyholder, the policyholder cannot deal with the policy unless he obtains legal representation either to the estate of the diseased assignee or limited to the policy monies under the policy.
+Check this para..not clear